diagrams/diagrams-doc/doc/quickstart.rst

 > example = ell ||| ell
 >   where ell = circle 1 # scaleX 0.5 # rotateBy (1/6)

-If we want to position these ellipses next to each other horizontally so that they are tangent, it is not clear how to accomplish this.
-(However, it should be possible to create higher-level modules for automatically accomplishing this in certain cases.)

 However:

 * This rule is very *simple*, in that it is easy to predict what will